adamant/adamant.language.reference/constructors.md

 ## Calling Other Constructors

-A constructor must either call a base class constructor or another constructor on the class. base class constructors are called by `base(arguments...)` or `base.Name(arguments...)` for named constructors.
+A constructor must either call a base class constructor or another constructor on the class.
+Base class constructors are called by `base(arguments...)` or `base.Name(arguments...)` for named constructors.
 Other constructors on the class are called similarly with `self(arguments...)` or `self.Name(arguments...)`.
 It is an error for self constructor calls to form a cycle.

 **TODO:** the syntax for named constructor calling here is somewhat ambiguous and it may not be clear that a constructor is being called.
 Perhaps a better syntax would be `base.new()` and `base.new.Name()`